bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+No it is a let consant

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+Yes make it a variable

 ### Question 5

 Consider this bit of code that uses the `Giant` class: